Weight Loss Industry Analysis 2017 - Cost & Trends

 The primary risk to businesses in the weight loss industry has been discussed: a changing way of thinking about health.
 Other risks include:

-The number of bariatric surgeries have increased by 10% in the last decade alone.
-This surgery reduces the size of the stomach and has been an effective weight loss technique - without a lot of the work required the old fashion way.
+- The number of bariatric surgeries have increased by 10% in the last decade alone.
+This surgery reduces the size of the stomach and has been an effective weight loss technique - without a lot of the work required the old fashioned way.

 Should you consider a weight loss franchise?